Skip to Content

 Buck Street Market

-In days gone by, Buck Street Market was the spot to buy vintage clothing – but it had gotten a little tired as the vintage pegs gave way to mass-produced tat.
+In days gone by, Buck Street Market was the spot to buy vintage clothing – but after becoming tired and unloved, the cool retro vibes were largely replaced by mass-produced tat.

 Hawley Wharf

 In recent years Camden’s markets have begun to sprawl further along the canal towards Kentish Town Road.
-The buildings around this stretch have been tarted up, turned office space and ground floor retail.
+The buildings around this stretch have been tarted up and turned into office and ground-floor retail units.

-We’d also give special mention to T’s Deep Fried Scoop – yep that’s fried ice cream, and it’s not as weird as it sounds.
-Think something like baked Alaska with batter instead of meringue.
-Ok maybe not for everyone but if you’re not into it there’s still about 30 other places to choose from here.
+While you’re there, you have to try T’s Deep Fried Scoop – yep that’s fried ice cream, and it’s not as weird as it sounds.
+Think something baked Alaska with batter instead of meringue.
+You might not like it, but it’s got to be sampled.

-As for shopping the advantage of a sleek bricks-and-mortar store means that the shops in Hawley Wharf tend to lean a bit more in the boutique direction.
-You’ll find designer sunglasses, handbags among souvenir shops and kooky places like Koko Art – a shop selling custom, hand-painted shoes.
+As for shopping, the advantage of sleek brick-and-mortar stores means that the shops in Hawley Wharf tend to lean more in the boutique direction.
+You’ll find designer sunglasses, and handbags among souvenir shops and kooky places like Koko Art – a shop selling custom, hand-painted shoes.

 Practical Information and Map for Visiting Camden’s Markets